Thinking of visiting Edinburgh this winter?

 11. Watch a classic film at the Cameo

-The Cameo Cinema is one of the oldest cinemas in Scotland.
-Stepping into this place feels like travelling back in time – the cinema has retained a lot of its original features, including the ticket kiosks and Art Nouveau elements.
+Stepping into this place feels like travelling back in time.
+The cinema has retained a lot of its original features, including the ticket kiosks and Art Nouveau elements.

 The cinema mostly screens indie productions and classic films.
 There is also a nice cafe where you can grab a hot snack.